e-picas/bash-library/man/MANPAGE.md

 [GNU coding standards](http://www.gnu.org/prep/standards/standards.html) to keep user in a known environment ...

+For a complete information and a documentation, see <http://github.com/piwi/bash-library/wiki/>.

 ## INTERFACE

-When calling the library script itself from command line, a user interface is available to deal (install/update/uninstall) with a copy of the library locally or globally in your system (3rd synopsis form).
+When calling the library script itself from the command line, a user interface is available to deal (install/update/uninstall) with a copy of the library locally or globally in your system (3rd synopsis form).
 To start with this interface, you can run: